microsoft/weekly-planner-wp/README.md

 Version history
 ---------------

- * 1.3.0 Add support for 720p resolution.
+ * 1.3.0 Add support for 720p resolution and NuGet package restore.
  * 1.2.0 Bug fixes and changes based on reviews
  * 1.1.0 Bug fixes and changes based on reviews; published on the Nokia Developer website.
  * 1.0.1 Support for Windows Phone OS version 7.1